dhowai/portfolio-4-meme-blog/README.md

 -   The category Page
     -   The posts are categorized by their category given when the post initially gets created.
-    -   Every category has their own page, they can be accessed by with the category dropdown on the navigation bar or the link to the category on the post.
+    -   Every category has their own page, they can be accessed by with the category drop-down on the navigation bar or the link to the category on the post.
     -   It's similar to the homepage layout, only difference is that the posts are slightly larger.
+    -   Only administrators can add/edit categories on the site.
         <img src="media/images/category-page.png">

 -   The post detail Page
-    -   An indivdual post can be viewed on its own page by clicking on the available link.
+    -   An individual post can be viewed on its own page by clicking on the available link.
     -   It takes the user to a new page with a full view of the post with its comment section.
     -   The user can only comment or like a post if they are logged in and has the links to the appropriate pages.